 When it comes to the act of smoking, research suggests that tobacco is far more harmful to the lungs than cannabis.
 In terms of the impact of cannabis smoke on other parts of the body, more research is sorely needed.
 Thus far, one major downer about smoke of all kinds is aging.

 Smoke, including smoke from cannabis, exposes the skin to environmental free radicals that promote wrinkle formation and visible aging of the skin.
 Opting for a bong or a vape reduces the impact of cannabis smoke on the skin.
+Check out the Crafty Vape if you want to give vaping a go.

 Another study suggests that long-term cannabis smoke is associated with an increased risk of periodontal disease, perhaps due to the irritating effects of hot smoke on the gums.
 Though, it is difficult to tell whether or not other lifestyle factors contribute to this problem.